4. Quantification Methods

 @abstractmethod

-def aggregate(self, classif_predictions:np.ndarray): ...
+def aggregate(self, classif_predictions): ...

 self._check_init_parameters()

-self.aggregation_fit(classif_predictions, data)
+self.aggregation_fit(classif_predictions, labels)

 return self